 The only way to ensure your home is safe from burglars is to protect it with a professionally installed home security system.

-According to the Office for National Statistics, domestic burglary has risen by more than 30 percent.
-261,915 domestic burglaries were reported in 2017– and that was just up to September.
+According to the Office for National Statistics, 407,189 domestic burglaries were reported in 2022 – and that was just up to September.
 The volume of cases is overwhelming and bringing thieves to justice is not common.
 In fact, the majority of burglaries and robberies in the UK are unsolved according to Scotland Yard.

 Additionally, TV presenter Anna Richardson publicly opened up to The Times about her 15-year battle with anxiety and PTSD after a burglary.